Visual Design

 Typography

-Use the tokenized scale in styles.css:
+Use the tokenized scale in airy.css:

 • --text-xs through --text-3xl